Pronunciation of 'Selenicereus'

 English (United States)

-A genus of cacti known for their large, fragrant, night-blooming flowers, commonly referred to as 'moonlight cactus'.
+A genus of cacti known for their large, fragrant, night-blooming flowers, commonly referred to as the 'queen of the night'.

 Latin